IonDen/ion.sound/readme.md

 ## Update history
+* November 30, 2013 - new methods "stop" and "kill".
+Ability to reset sound volume.
 * October 13, 2013 - now you can set individual volume for any sound.
 Improved test environment.
 * September 21, 2013 - plugin moved to jQuery namespace, new method and 10 new sounds
 * September 08, 2013 - iOS not playing sound bug fix